fchampalimaud/notifications-central/README.md

 ####Superuser view

-The super user will see in its area the next menu:
+Menu seen by the superuser:

 ![Superuser menu](docs/images/superuser-menu.png)

-The superuser can configure the next options of the notifications:
+The superuser can configure the next options for the notifications:

 - Set the default time when each notification type should be send.
 - Activate or deactivate the notifications.
-In the case a notification type is not active, the messages will not be registered).
+In case a notification type is disabled, the messages are not going to be registered.
 - Set the notifications unique code.
-- Set the notifications label (Used to send to the user).
+- Set the notifications label (Label shown to the user).
-- Set a flag that avoid the user to be notified multiple times about the same message.
+- Set a flag that avoid the user to be notified multiple times with the same message.

 ![Configure notifications](docs/images/superuser-notificationstypes.png)